allan-lee-0724/Project_2/README.md

 - things left:
     - link the created RDS with K8s
     - add Grafana custom alerts and dashboards
+- issues discovered:
+    - Terraform keeps giving a invalid credential error
+        - solved: update C://Users/user/.aws/credentials file and add IAM credentials
+    - Terraform gives a invalid DB engine error
+        - solved: Use Postgres instead of PostgreSQL.
+Don't be mislead by the engine name on AWS
 - issue pending:
     - URI with /planetarium added will bypass the authentication step